73 Lime Street,

 It stood empty for several years, until 1987, when it was transformed into a nightclub, known as the Hippodrome.
 The interior was totally re-modeled into an Art Deco style.
 This closed in 1982, and it re-opened as another nightclub name Baraka in the autumn of 1997, which closed after 18 months.
 It then became an ‘adult’ gentlemans club named ‘X in The City’ offering lap dancing.
 This closed in October 2015.
-The building is due to be demolished in September 2016.
+The building was demolished in January 2017.

 Just login to your account and subscribe to this theater.